Kernel Limit for a Class of Recurrent Neural Networks Trained on Ergodic Data Sequences: Introduction

-where \begin{itemize} \item $N$ is the number of hidden units in the memory states $S_k^{i,N}(X;\theta)$, \item $\beta_1 = 1$ and $\beta_2$ determine the scaling used to normalise the outputs of the network, \item $C \in \R^N$, with $C^i$ representing the $i$-th component of $C$, \item $W \in \R^{N\times d}$, with $W^i$ representing the $i$-th column of $W$ as a column vector, and \item $B \in \R^{N\times N}$, with $B^{ij}$ is the $(i,j)$-entries of $B$. \end{itemize} The data samples $X_k$, which are elements of a data sequence, are \emph{not} i.i.d. (unlike for feedforward neural networks).
+The data samples $X_k$, which are elements of a data sequence, are \emph{not} i.i.d. (unlike for feedforward neural networks).
 In our mathematical analysis, we will make the simplifying assumption that all columns of $B$ are equal, i.e. for all $j$ we have $B^{ij}=B^j$ for some $B^j$.
+Generalizing this assumption and developing a mean-field limit for the full-weight matrix $B^{ij}$, without any simplifying assumptions, is an interesting topic for future research.
+Similarly, deriving a mean-field limit for $\frac{1}{2} \leq \beta_1 < 1 $ would be interesting since, for $\beta_1 = 1$, the $W^i$ parameters primarily drive the limit dynamics while it is expected for $\frac{1}{2} \leq \beta_1 < 1 $ that the $B^{ij}$ will also become important drivers of the limit dynamics.

-The memory states $S_k^{N,i}(X;\theta)$ is a nonlinear representation of the history of the data sequence $(X_j)_{j=0}^{k-1}$.
-Using this nonlinear representation -- which is learned from the data by training the parameters $\theta$ -- the RNN generates a prediction $\hat Y_k^N$ for the target data $Y_k$.
+The memory state $S_k^{N,i}(X;\theta)$ is a non-linear representation of the history of the data sequence $(X_j)_{j=0}^{k-1}$.
+Using this non-linear representation -- which is learned from the data by training the parameters $\theta$ -- the RNN generates a prediction $\hat Y_k^N$ for the target data $Y_k$.
 Notice that if we fix $X_k = x$ and $B^{ij} = 0$, \eqref{eq:StandardRNN} becomes a standard feedforward network (i.e., the network does not dynamically evolve over time $k$ and the network output is a static prediction).
-Limits for gradient-descent-trained feedforward networks as the number of hidden units $N \rightarrow \infty$ can been established when $ \frac{1}{2} \leq \beta_2 < 1$ (the NTK limit \cite{jacot2018neural}) or $\beta_2 = 1$ (the mean-field limit \cite{ChizatBach2018, Montanari, Rotskoff_VandenEijnden2018, NeuralNetworkLLN}).
+Limits for gradient-descent-trained feedforward networks as the number of hidden units $N \rightarrow \infty$ can been established when $ \frac{1}{2} \leq \beta_2 < 1$ (the NTK limit \cite{jacot2018neural} and \cite{NENN,dNENN}) or $\beta_2 = 1$ (the mean-field limit \cite{ChizatBach2018, Montanari, Rotskoff_VandenEijnden2018, NeuralNetworkLLN}).

 A ``typical" limit ODE from mean-field analysis will not occur in for the RNNs and standard mean-field techniques (see, for example, \cite{DeepNN}) cannot be directly applied.
-As an illustrative example, standard mean-field techniques would be applicable to a neural network with the following updates:
+As an illustrative example, standard mean-field techniques would be applicable to a residual-type neural network with the following updates: